 Abstract: The criticism on the smart city is used as a starting point to highlight the promises of makerspaces, that is to say, those emerging urban sites that promote sharing practices; exercise community-based forms of governance; and utilize localized manufacturing technologies.
 A bird’s-eye-view of the history of makerspaces is provided tracing their roots back to the hacker movement.
 Drawing from secondary sources, their community-building, learning and innovation potential is tentatively discussed.
 Makerspaces, this paper argues, could serve as hubs and vehicles for citizen-driven transformation and, thus, play a key part in a more inclusive, participatory and commons-oriented vision of the smart city.

-Participants: Vasilis Niaros, Vasilis Kostakis & Wolfgang Drechsler.
+Full title: “Making (in) the smart city: The emergence of makerspaces”, co-authored by Vasilis Niaros, Vasilis Kostakis & Wolfgang Drechsler.

 This is also part of P2P Lab’s 2016-2019 strategic project.